-Manage application-level secrets and keys by using GCP to host the key/secret management service (KMS).
-You can use Cloud KMS or a third-party solution like HashiCorp Vault with a GCP backend such as Cloud Spanner or Cloud Storage.
+Manage application-level secrets and keys by using Google Cloud to host the key/secret management service (KMS).
+You can use KMS or a third-party solution like HashiCorp Vault with a Google Cloud backend such as Spanner or Cloud Storage.

 Treat recovered data like production data

 Make sure that the security controls that you apply to your production data also apply to your recovered data: the same permissions, encryption, and audit requirements should all apply.

 Know where your backups are located and who is authorized to restore data.
 Make sure your recovery process is auditable—after a disaster recovery, make sure you can show who had access to the backup data and who performed the recovery.